Test Runner

 - Variable interpolation — Pass data between steps dynamically

-- Multiple execution channels — HTTP chat, OpenAI Chat, or AWS Bedrock
+- Multiple execution channels — HTTP chat or AWS Bedrock

 Architecture